zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |Real Subtract Register                   | RR       |  19           |   ```FSR, R1 R2```                |   GLE         |

-The real number at the effective address (the subtrahend) is subtracted from the value in the register R1 (the minuend) and the difference is stored in register R1.
-The difference is compared to zero to set the CCR.
+The real number at the effective address (the subtrahend) is subtracted from the value in the register `R1` (the minuend) and the difference is stored in register `R1`.
+The difference is compared to zero to set the `CCR`.
 Both word-addressing and _real format exceptions_ may occur.

 ### 87. FS